xuehaox/s-expression-calculator/README.md

 ## Error Handling

- Error handling functions can be implemented separately (instead of handling errors inside of lexer, parser, and evaluator).
+ Error checking functions can be implemented separately (instead of handling errors inside of lexer, parser, and evaluator).

 ### Check invalid characters and unknown tokens
 A `checkInvalidTokens(tokens: list[Token])` function can be implemented.